 Article 3 of the ICSPA also provides for "enhancements to the Cospas-Sarsat Space Segment configuration", as decided by the Cospas-Sarsat Council.
-The Cospas-Sarsat satellite system currently includes the low-altitude polar orbiting satellites of the Cospas and Sarsat constellations, as described at Article 3 of the ICSPA, and geostationary satellites from the GOES series (USA), the MSG series (EUMETSAT) and INSAT series (India).
-In future, satellite constellations in medium-altitude earth orbit with a 406 MHz repeater capability may also be integrated into the Cospas-Sarsat System.
+The Cospas-Sarsat satellite system currently includes the low-altitude polar orbiting satellites of the Cospas and Sarsat constellations, as described at Article 3 of the ICSPA; geostationary satellites from the GOES series (USA), the MSG series (EUMETSAT), the Louch and Electro-L series (Russian Federation) and INSAT series (India); and satellites in medium-altitude earth orbit in the GPS constellation (USA), the Galileo constellation (EU), the GLONASS constellation (Russian Federation), and the BeiDou constellation (China (P.R. of)).